arph226/BAE305-SP25-Final-Project/README.md

 ![66D3BD4E-4BC4-4D9A-92AD-C30685B56EF3](https://github.com/user-attachments/assets/2124d801-dfdd-4e7d-9f78-57745411224d)
 <p align="left"><em> Figure 3: Final circuit components that power pH sensor, LCD display, motor, and RGB LED. </em></p>

+Power the Arduino and motor circuit:
+1. Open the Arduino Serial Monitor at 9600 baud.
+2. The system should prompt the user, lower the sensor into the solution, measure pH, provide color-coded feedback, display the pH value on the LCD, and then lift the sensor after reading.

 ### Project Code